PinkDiamond1/pi-scanner/readme.md

 # PiScanner

-A nodejs app for finding the first occurance of arbitrary sequences of decimal digits in Pi.
+A nodejs app for finding arbitrary sequences of decimal digits in Pi.

 ## Why?